MolSSI/QCFractal/docs/qcportal/source/collections.rst

 Overview
 ========

-Collections are an organizational objects that keep track of collections of results, compute new results, and provide helper functions for analysis and visualization.
+Collections are organizational objects that keep track of or compute new results, and provide helper functions for analysis and visualization.

 Collections querying
 ---------------------

-Once a :class:`FractalClient <qcportal.FractalClient>` has been created, the client can query a list of all collections currently held on the server.
+Once a :class:`FractalClient <qcportal.FractalClient>` has been created, it can query a list of all collections currently held on the server.

 .. code-block:: python